 Chantilly is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Chantilly’s overall crime rate is lower than average for the country.

 In Chantilly, however, the average commute to work is quite long.
 On average, people spend 31.26 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Although the majority of commuting trips in the town are by private automobile, Chantilly is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Chantilly area by reducing both traffic and air pollution.

 Chantilly is an extremely ethnically-diverse town.
 The people who call Chantilly home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chantilly residents report their race to be White, followed by Asian.
+The greatest number of Chantilly residents report their race to be Asian, followed by White.
 Chantilly also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.33% of the town’s residents.
-Important ancestries of people in Chantilly include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 21.17% of the town’s residents.
+Important ancestries of people in Chantilly include English, Irish, German, Italian, and African.

 The most common language spoken in Chantilly is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Korean.